NOTE: This page is under construction as of Sept 2023, but we are working on it!

 - Here are some project examples and ideas to consider

-- Project Prioritization (video)
+- Project Prioritization (video and template | podcast)

 Define (defining a problem to improve and launching a project)